-This piece is arising out of the dual realities that while 1 in 3 Black Americans know somebody who has been hospitalized or died of COVID-19, only 1 in 9 White Americans reside in this space of personal and community grief.
-The invisibility of COVID-19 in White America does not exist outside of this space of disparity – it is the direct result of it.
-As White Americans, we ask: how can we shoulder the weight of this reality to help those who need and so that those who grieve can properly honor who they’ve lost?
-We ask this too: how can we shoulder the reality that for approximately 1/4 of U.S.reported COVID-19 fatalities, the race of the Deceased is not known.
-This statistic is not focused directly on the question of how race is embodied; it is focused on the structure of how Race is categorized and constrained in the counting and by whom.
+This work is arising from the simultaneous realities that while 1 in 3 Black Americans know somebody who has been hospitalized or died of COVID-19, only 1 in 9 White Americans inhabit this space of personal and community grief.
+The invisibility of COVID-19 in White America does not exist outside of this lived disparity – it is the direct result of it.
+For those of us who are White, we ask: how can we shoulder the weight of this reality so that those who grieve can properly honor their experience and who they mourn?